Youth (Troye Sivan song)

-"Youth" (stylised in all caps as YOUTH) is a song by Australian singer and songwriter Troye Sivan from his debut studio album Blue Neighbourhood (2015).
+"Youth" (stylised in all caps as YOUTH) is a song by Australian singer-songwriter Troye Sivan from his debut studio album Blue Neighbourhood (2015).
 It was written by Sivan, Bram Inscore, Brett McLaughlin (Leland), Alex Hope and Allie X, and produced by Bram Inscore, SLUMS and Alex JL Hiew.
 The song premiered on 12 November 2015 on Shazam Top 20 at 7PM AEST and was officially released on 13 November 2015 as the album's second single.

 "Youth" won Sivan's first ever Australian Recording Industry Association (ARIA) Awards in 2016 for Best Video and Song of the Year.
 Billboard ranked "Youth" at number 11 on their "100 Best Pop Songs of 2016" list.